Chrome 141 Update — Rollout Plan and FAQ

 When will Chrome 114 be removed?

-If any major issues arise, we will temporarily allow rollbacks while working on fixes.
+If any major issues arise, we will allow temporary rollbacks while implementing fixes.

 Need help or have questions?